TuringIntern2018/TuringIntern2018.github.io/benchmark.md

 It's not simple to do matrix multiplication or dot product in a Spark dataframe, so the response variable is generated as follows: first we require coefficient values of the model we want to fit, which are generated via an uniform distribution U(-coefmag, coefmag) where again coefmag is a parameter defined by the user which controls how large the intercept is.
 Next, once we generate the data, we initialise another column called 'Y0' which is the intercept+coefs[0]*X0+noise, and iteratively add the contribution from the other columns e.g. Y5=Y4+coefs[5]*X5 until we reach the last column.

+The actual model fitting part is relatively straightforward.
+We time how long it takes for Spark to fit the linear regression and write 'results' which includes the benchmark time as well as parameters used in this run to a csv file.

 ```python

 import time